 Clean the Gutters

-Leaves are falling… right into your gutters, most likely.
-Might not seem like too big a deal until you consider that clogged gutters can lead to water backup, which can in turn damage your roof or lead to leaks.
+Leaves are falling… right into your gutters, according to some roofing contractors this might not seem like too big a deal until you consider that clogged gutters can lead to water backup, which can in turn damage your roof or lead to leaks.
 Plus, backed-up water that freezes can be devastating to both gutters and roof.

 Inspect the Roof

-While you’re clearing out your gutters, take a look at your roof and make sure nothing looks glaringly out-of-place—like missing or loose shingles or cracked plumbing boots or other plumbing installations from the water softeners guelph ontario professionals online.
+While you’re clearing out your gutters, take a look at your roof and make sure nothing looks glaringly out-of-place—like missing or loose shingles or cracked plumbing boots, or other plumbing installations.
 Both can lead to energy seepage and water leakage.

 Store Summer Equipment

 When you come down off the ladder, continue your winter prep with the ground level.
-Bring in summer furniture or equipment to prevent it—or your home, try European antiques like Coffee Tables includes steel, brass, glass, oak, and more—from being damaged during a winter storm.
+Bring in summer furniture or equipment to prevent it—or your home, try European antiques like Coffee Tables includes steel, brass, glass, oak, and more—from being damaged during a winter storm, which could also damage the windows that you can protect fro light using blinds, but if you are unsure about blinds you should have a think about shutters as there are some wonderful window shutters available that block out all light and look much better than blinds so the ideal solution.

 Rake the Yard

 It’s everyone’s favorite fall task—raking leaves!
 Okay, maybe not, but it’s definitely necessary.
-Not only does raking make your lawn look better right now, it actually improves the growth of your grass come spring.
+Not only does raking make your lawn look better, but it actually improves the growth of your grass come spring.

 Check for Cracks & Gaps

 Want to make sure you home is warm and cozy come wintertime?
 Now’s the time to start checking doors and windows for cracks or gaps, as both can be a big loss of heat.
-Taking some time to re-caulk or add weatherstripping can save big money on your heating bills—and keep you warm come cold weather.
+Taking some time to re-caulk or add weatherstripping can save big money on your heating bills besides getting the proper installation from a good contractor, this will help you to reach your desired temperature at home.
+Your windows will go through their toughest test during the wintertime.
+Poorly sealed or damaged windows can cost you a fortune on your energy bill.
+So, it’s important that you prep for the cold and take the necessary precautions to keep your windows in tip-top shape.

 Work on Your Insulation

 Looking for more ways to reduce your energy costs?
-Consider re-insulating your pipes and heating ducts.
+Consider re-insulating your pipes and heating ducts, check these products for your house.
 Not only will this improve efficiency, it can also help prevent pipes from freezing and bursting.

 Have Your HVAC System Inspected